-Extended care benefits/Skilled nursing care facility benefits You pay If care is precertified, we cover semiprivate room and board services and supplies in a Skilled Nursing Facility (SNF) for up to 60 days per calendar year when: • The stay is medically necessary and • The stay is under the supervision of a physician PPO: Charges in excess of 60-day maximum Non-PPO: Charges in excess of 60-day maximum and the difference between the plan allowance and the billed amount If care not precertified, we cover semiprivate room and board services and supplies for up to 30 days per calendar year, subject to the above conditions.
-PPO: 20% for the first 30 days then all charges Non-PPO: 20% for the first 30 days, then all charges Not covered: • Custodial care All charges Hospice care Hospice care is a coordinated program of maintenance and supportive care for the terminally ill prescribed by a physician and provided by a medically supervised team under the direction of a Plan-approved independent hospice administration.
-If care is precertified, we pay up to \$7500 for inpatient or outpatient hospice care.
-Nothing up to \$7,500, then all charges Note: We pay for a hospice program once per lifetime.
+Extended care benefits/Skilled nursing care facility benefits You pay If care is precertified, we cover semiprivate room and board services and supplies in a Skilled Nursing Facility (SNF) for up to 60 days per calendar year when: • The stay is medically necessary and • The stay is under the supervision of a physician PPO: Charges in excess of 60-day maximum Non-PPO: Charges in excess of 60-day maximum and the difference between the plan allowance and the billed amount If care is not precertified, we cover semiprivate room and board services and supplies for up to 30 days per calendar year, subject to the above conditions.
+Note: Precertified and not precertified days are combined and cannot exceed PPO: 20% for the first 30 days then all charges Non-PPO: 20% for the first 30 days, then all 60 days in a calendar year. charges Not covered: • Custodial care All charges Hospice care Hospice care is a coordinated program of maintenance and supportive care for the terminally ill prescribed by a physician and provided by a medically supervised team under the direction of a Plan-approved independent hospice administration.
+Nothing up to \$7,500, then all charges If care is precertified , we pay up to \$7500 for inpatient or outpatient hospice care.
+Note: We pay for a hospice program once per lifetime.
 This benefit does not apply to services covered under any other benefit of the Plan.
 If care is not precertified, we pay up to \$5,500 for inpatient or outpatient hospice care.
 Nothing up to \$5,500, then all charges Note: We pay for a hospice program once per lifetime.
 This benefit does not apply to services covered under any other benefit of the Plan.
 Not covered: • Private duty nursing • Custodial care All charges Ambulance Professional ambulance service to the nearest hospital equipped to handle the patient's condition PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Not covered: • Ambulance transportation from the hospital to home • Ambulance transport for your or your family's convenience All charges